grpc-ecosystem/grpc-gateway/docs/_docs/season_of_docs.md

   - A list of all the breaking changes and their consequences for the user.
   - For each breaking change, a guide to how their systems may need to be changed.

-Currently the scope of the v2 release is not entirely known, as it is still in progress, but we will endavour not to make too many breaking changes as that will discourage users from upgrading.
+Currently, the scope of the v2 release is not entirely known, as it is still in progress, but we will endeavour not to make too many breaking changes as that will discourage users from upgrading.

 Material:
   - [v2 Tracking issue](https://github.com/grpc-ecosystem/grpc-gateway/issues/1223)